fynv/ChromiumHacks/README.md

 This is an attempt to hack [Three.V8](https://github.com/fynv/Three.V8) into [Chromium](https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md)

 The project tries to use the same [ANGLE](https://github.com/google/angle) based canvas context that has been used for WebGL2.
-OpenGL calls are made against the internal GLESInterface.
+OpenGL calls are made against the internal GLES2Interface.

 After the hack, the generated Chromium should be able to run the code inside the "site" folder: